Compare · 4 min read

 | Source of square footage | County records / MLS (often outdated) | Your floor plan (field-accurate) |

-| Measurement standard | Varies by county — inconsistent | ANSI Z765-2021 |
+| Measurement standard | Varies by county.
+Inconsistent | ANSI Z765-2021 |

-| Updated after renovation? | Only if county updates record | Yes — re-measure any time |
+| Updated after renovation? | Only if county updates record | Yes.
+Re-measure any time |

 | Useful for setting list price? | Ballpark starting point | Accurate GLA for comps and pricing |

-| Useful for lender appraisal? | No — not an appraisal | Yes — appraisers use it for verification |
+| Useful for lender appraisal? | No. Not an appraisal | Yes.
+Appraisers use it for verification |

 | Cost | Free (estimate only) | $9/day or $29/mo |

-When does this actually matter?
+Measure your floor plan →When does this actually matter?

 - Buying a home: The Redfin Estimate may be based on wrong square footage.
-Verify the GLA from an actual floor plan before making an offer — especially if the listing price seems unusually high or low.
+Verify the GLA from an actual floor plan before making an offer: especially if the listing price seems unusually high or low.

 - Selling a home: If your home has more GLA than public records show, the Redfin Estimate understates your home's value.
 Correct the record with an accurate measurement to support your asking price.